upcmd/updocs-content/logs/c0156_vvvvv.md

           "cmd": "{{.myschool}}"
         },
         {
+          "cmd": "{{.myschool | ymlToObj |objToYml}}",
           "name": "print",
-          "desc": "please note that below result is only a string representation of the object\nany golang template result can only be string, but not a object\n", "cmd": "{{.myschool | ymlToObj |objToYml}}"
+          "desc": "please note that below result is only a string representation of the object\nany golang template result can only be string, but not a object\n"
         },
         {
           "name": "print",